 According to the Department of Veterans Affairs, there are 22.7 million veterans in the United States.
 Fully 55% of these people are age 60 and older.
 Many of the veterans benefits now available are not relevant to these older veterans or are no longer available to them; but, there are still benefits to assist older veterans that are not being utilized to the fullest extent.
 In addition, we have found that many of our nation's seniors, whether veterans or not, are struggling with a myriad of financial and emotional challenges in their final years of life.

 Our mission is twofold.
-First, we are dedicated to helping elderly seniors who served their country receive cash support or other services available from VA.
-Second, we provide a national website listing of dedicated professionals to help senior veterans better prepare for their final years of life.
+First, we are dedicated to helping elderly seniors who served their country learn about various support services available from VA.
+Second, we provide a national website listing of dedicated professionals to help seniors better prepare for their final years of life.
 This national network of providers and advisers includes financial advice, legal help, preparation for eldercare, education on government support programs, care provider services and much more.
-Although we concentrate on helping senior veterans, we will not turn away any veteran who comes to us for help.

 This twofold approach to supporting our valiant elderly veterans, who served our country in a time of need, will improve the dignity, financial staying power and well-being of these valued American seniors.